 He works on popular music in the digital era and is interested in questions of ethnicity, gender, music and new technologies.

 Dr. Mareike Jenner

-is a Lecturer in Media Studies.
+is Senior Lecturer in Media Studies.
 She works on contemporary television with a special interest in video-on-demand, binge-watching, and streaming services.

 She is currently researching a book under the working title ‘TV IV: Television and Video-on-Demand.’

 is Senior Lecturer in Film and Media Studies.
 Jenny graduated from the MFA at the Slade School of Fine Art and is a creative practitioner and experimental animator.

 Patricia has published extensively in the areas of continental philosophy (especially Deleuze, Guattari, Serres, Irigaray, Lyotard, Kristeva, Blanchot, Ranciere), feminism, queer theory, posthuman theory, horror film, body modification, animal rights/abolitionism, cinesexuality and ethics.